sensu/sensu-docs/content/sensu-go/5.16/guides/influx-db-metric-handler.md

 ---
 title: "Populate metrics in InfluxDB with handlers"
 linkTitle: "Populate Metrics in InfluxDB"
 description: "Sensu event handlers are actions executed by the Sensu backend on events.
-This guide helps you populate Sensu metrics into the time series database InfluxDB. "
+This guide helps you populate Sensu metrics into the time series database InfluxDB."
 weight: 70
 version: "5.16"
 product: "Sensu Go"